 Capital assets used in governmental activities are not financial resources and therefore are not reported in the funds.
-2,071,071 A capital match paid advance to a grantor is a use of financial resources in the funds, but is reported as an asset in the statement of net position.
-83,375 Amount due to a grantor over a fourteen month period is not accrued in the funds, but is required to be accured in the statement of net position.
-Since the portion due in more than one year is not significant, the entire amount has been included in accounts payable.
-(14,301) An internal service fund is used by management to charge indirect costs and fringe benefits to individual funds.
+2,011,568 A capital match paid in advance to a grantor is a use of financial resources in the funds, but is reported as a deposit in the statement of net position.
+93,349 An internal service fund is used by management to charge indirect costs and fringe benefits to individual funds.
 The assets and liabilities of the internal service fund is included in governmental activities in the statement of net position.
-(774,076) Net position of governmental activities \$ 1,742,266
+(833,323) Net position of governmental activities \$ 1,713,754

-SOUTHWEST GEORGIA REGIONAL COMMISSION STATEMENTS OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES GOVERNMENTAL FUNDS FOR THE YEAR ENDED JUNE 30, 2015
+SOUTHWEST GEORGIA REGIONAL COMMISSION STATEMENTS OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES GOVERNMENTAL FUNDS FOR THE YEAR ENDED JUNE 30, 2016